7 Ways to Grow Your Roofing Business

 6. Grow A Sales Team

-The reality is that you will be facing competition as you lean how to grow a roofing company.
+The reality is that you will be facing competition as you learn how to grow a roofing company.
 Unless you live in a very rural, remote area, chances are high that there will be other business owners offering similar services.
 This is why, as your business grows and you hire workers, you may also want to consider building a sales team.
 A sales team is vital for chasing leads for the sake of your business, especially commercial leads which will be more competitive and require aggressive bids.

-Now, it’s true that in the beginning you as the business owner can likely handle sales by yourself.
-But the larger your business becomes, the more likely it will be that you will need some kind of sales force.
+Now, it’s true that in the beginning, you as the business owner can likely handle sales by yourself.
+But the larger your business becomes, the more likely it will be that you will need some kind of salesforce.
 You could keep it small, perhaps designating account managers or even consultants within your business.
 But your sales team will be able to help on several levels, getting involved in marketing your business as well.
 Yes, this means that you will need to hire more people.
 However, there is some truth to the idea that you need to spend money to make money.